Fire Prevention Toolbox Talk: Protecting Workers and Projects

 Improper Storage of Flammable Materials

 Paints, solvents, fuels, and adhesives are highly flammable and must be stored in designated areas away from ignition sources.
-The National Fire Protection Association (NFPA) provide regulations on proper storage and handling of flammable liquids to prevent fires.
+The National Fire Protection Association (NFPA) provides regulations on proper storage and handling of flammable liquids to prevent fires.

 Lack of Fire Extinguishers and Emergency Plans